Manage a Business

 • Your policy or union contract offers it for holidays/weekends/OT? → Required by agreement

-But be mindful of employee classifications!
-Misclassifying non-exempt employees as exempt can avoid double time and create major liability—back wages, penalties, and potential lawsuits.
+Be mindful of classifications.
+Misclassifying non-exempt employees as exempt to avoid double time creates major liability — back wages, penalties, and potential lawsuits.

-As Cambria Wallace, Project Lead II, Payroll Operations @ Homebase suggests: "Keep up with timecards daily so you are not surprised by the numbers of hours worked and OT amounts on payroll day."
+As Cambria Wallace, Project Lead III, Payroll Implementation at Homebase suggests: "Keep up with timecards daily so you are not surprised by the numbers of hours worked and OT amounts on payroll day."

 The real cost impact of double time for hourly teams

 One 14-hour shift instead of two 7-hour shifts costs you an extra $80.
 Do that weekly across three key positions?
-You've just added $12,480 to your annual labor costs—money that comes straight out of your bottom line.
+You've just added $12,480 to your annual labor costs.

 Option A: One employee works 14-hour shift